tb1402/openlauncher/README.md

 </div>

 ### Changes in this fork

 This fork adds some extra settings to lock down the launcher:

 - password for settings
 - disable pages on desktop
 - disable uninstall and app info options
 - disable creation of widgets and shortcuts
+- lock wifi, bt, gps or airplane mode, so they stay always on or off

 ### Why I forked openlauncher

-I was searching for a launcher which could provide a "kiosk"-mode (a.k.a a strongly locked down launcher which could only be used to open apps) and the ability to hide apps.
+I was searching for a launcher which could provide a "kiosk"-mode (a.k.a a strongly locked down launcher which could only be used to open apps) and the ability to hide apps.<br>
 After some digging I found [this app](https://play.google.com/store/apps/details?id=com.robomigo.launcher) in the PlayStore, but it isn't open-source and uses firebase/gms ads for tracking.
 So I decompiled and modified it, until at some point I found the openlaucher GitHub link in the strings.xml.
 Now instead of manually editing the .smali files on the closed source app, I decided to fork openlauncher and add the kiosk features myself.

+## Note:

+As the primary use case for this fork is the usage on some of my personal devices, I do not plan to make it available in any app store or publish apks here.<br>
+Opened issues will not be resolved until I see need myself.<br>
+Furthermore, to enforce the settings for locking wifi, bt etc. to stay on/off, ADB is needed and only the necessary instructions are given in the app, so you must be familiar with using ADB and I will not provide a full manual for making the settings work.<br>
+Nevertheless if you wish to use the app, just build it yourself or contact me for an apk.<br>
+Additionally, the minimum android version was set to SDK 21 (Android 5.0) as it was required by the ADB library which I used.

 ### Status